kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-We note that the graph captures the population structure irrespectively of the sample of origin of each cell.
+Observe that the graph captures the population structure irrespective of the sample of origin for each cell:

 ``` r
 con$plotGraph(color.by='sample', mark.groups=FALSE, alpha=0.1, show.legend=TRUE)